 by Linda Pace

-Plans are well underway for this year’s Legislative Brunch.
-The Brunch will be held on March 22nd, at Northwood Hall (3240 Northwest Avenue) in Bellingham.
+Plans are being finalized for this year’s Legislative Brunch.
+The Brunch will be held on March 22nd at Northwood Hall (3240 Northwest Avenue) in Bellingham.
 The doors will open at 9:30 for a coffee/social time, with catered buffet brunch beginning at 10:15.
 Brunch will include some vegetarian and gluten-free choices.

 The Program will start about 11:00.
 Featured speakers include Congresswoman Suzan DelBene, State Senator Kevin Ranker, and State Representatives Kris Lytton and Jeff Morris.

-Our next meeting will be on Thursday, February 13 th , at Jalapeno’s Restaurant in Barkley Village beginning at 11:30.
+Our next meeting will be on Thursday, March 13 th , at Jalapenos Restaurant in Barkley Village beginning at 11:30.
 The address is 2945 Newmarket Place, Suite 101.
-Our featured speaker will be Mary Carlson, Executive Director, Whatcom Council on Aging.
+Our featured speaker will be Kate Blystone, Program Director at ReSources, who will be talking with us about water issues.
 For more information or to RSVP, please call Linda Pace at 734-1697.